fgabriel1891/GabrielMunoz/_talks/talk1.md

 date: 2019-31-18
 location: "Montreal-Canada"
 ---
+10th Annual QCBS Symposium

-Talk: Above-below ground multi-trophic network assembly of a novel alpine ecosystem
+**Talk:** Above-below ground multi-trophic network assembly of a novel alpine ecosystem

-Poster: New mechanistic insights into the reorganization of multi-trophic communities in novel ecosystems
+**Poster:** New mechanistic insights into the reorganization of multi-trophic communities in novel ecosystems